Anup-Gautam/LearningWithAnup101/ML_Glossary/README.md

 # Run the Median examples
 python Median.py

+# Run the Mode visualization
+python PlottingMode.py

+# Run the Mode examples
+python Mode.py
 ```

 The scripts will generate visualizations saved as:

 - 'mean_advantages_disadvantages.png'
 - 'median_advantages_disadvantages.png'
+- 'mode_advantages_disadvantages.png'

 in the current directory and display the plots.

 ## Requirements